 Americans love their cats.
-It explains the fact that nearly 43 million American households are owned by felines.
+It explains the fact that nearly 43 million American households1 are owned by felines.
 While toys aren’t high on the list of expenses, we like to spoil our pets.
 After all, they make it so fun to watch.
-You may be surprised to learn that we share more cat videos than selfies, to the tune of over 3.8 million versus 1.4 million.
+You may be surprised to learn that we share more cat videos than selfies, to the tune of over 3.8 million versus 1.4 million2.

 Pet owners know that cats are tenacious when it comes to playing.
 Part of the reason is that many toys simulate hunting.
 Think of how many products resemble mice, squirrels, and birds.
 That instinct runs strong in felines.
 In many ways, cats are closer to their wild nature than dogs.
 Canines diversified into so many different roles.
 Hunting often gets lost, especially in companion animals.